f1lmzyic/Synth-CW/REPORT.md

 ## Task Characterization

-This section outlines each task in terms of its theoretical minimum initiation interval and Worst Case Execution Time & CPU Utilization.
+This section gives the minimum initiation interval for each task and ISR, together with the measured WCET and the resulting CPU utilisation.

 ### 2.1 Minimum Initiation Intervals